 Vegetable share is 22 weeks of certified biodynamic and organic produce, June – October.
 Full share is approx. 10 items per week; partial share is approx. 6 items per week.
 Fruit share includes 22 weeks of organic or eco-certified fruit – strawberries, blueberries, stone fruit, and apples.
 Egg share is 22 weeks of certified organic, free-range eggs.
 One dozen per week.

-CSA Extras are delivered every two weeks during the growing season and once a month during the winter.
+CSA Extras are delivered monthly during the growing season to the CSA pick up site and during the winter in the neighborhood.
 We offer products from over 35 local family farms and producers, including 9 kinds of meat, lots of cheese, bread, flour, grains, lacto-fermented vegetables, pastas, jams and chutneys, and much much more!

 Orders are placed throughout the year.
 All are welcome to order through the LWF website.